 - Replacement - replacing animal studies with non-animal systems

 We promote the 3Rs outside our company as well.
-For instance, under the International Consortium for Innovation and Quality in Pharmaceutical Development (IQ Consortium), we have joined forces with other companies to support the Global 3Rs Awards Program.
-In partnership with the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International), this initiative recognizes innovative contributions toward the 3Rs of animal research to advance ethical science in academia and industry.
-In 2016, one of the Global 3R Awards went to Madhav Paranjpe, a scientist from our Life Science business sector.
-He was recognized for publishing a study showing how the number of mice used to evaluate the carcinogenicity of a new drug can be reduced by 25%.
+Under the International Consortium for Innovation and Quality in Pharmaceutical Development (IQ Consortium), for instance, we have joined forces with other companies to support the Global 3Rs Awards Program.
+In partnership with the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International), this initiative recognizes innovative contributions to the 3Rs of animal research to advance ethical science in academia and industry.

-Our Corporate Animal Science and Welfare (EQ-A) unit is headed by the Chief Animal Welfare Officer, who is responsible for creating uniform animal welfare standards.
-The Chief Animal Welfare Officer also initiates audits, sometimes performing these themself, and consistently works to drive improvements in our own animal welfare practices as well as those of our partners.
-Moreover, all our animal science and welfare experts meet on a regular basis through our global laboratory animal science network, which monitors the animal welfare units at our sites and supports all projects and processes related to animal science and welfare.
+As head of Corporate Animal Science and Welfare (EQ-A), our Chief Animal Welfare Officer is responsible for creating uniform animal welfare standards.
+This individual also initiates EQ-A audits, sometimes performing these himself within our company or on our partners.
+Moreover, all our animal science and welfare experts regularly interact through our global laboratory animal science network.
+A platform for sharing best practices and lessons learned, this network supports the animal welfare units at our sites along with all projects and processes related to animal science and welfare.

-Our sites are generally subject to additional national regulations.
-In order to assess the quality of animal husbandry practices and ensure compliance with our standards as well as all statutory requirements, we appoint animal welfare officers and establish animal welfare councils across our Group, even when not required by law.
+In most cases, our sites are subject to additional national regulations.
+In order to assess the quality of animal husbandry practices and ensure compliance with our standards as well as all statutory requirements, we appoint animal welfare officers and establish animal welfare councils across our Group, even where not required by law.
+In 2017, for instance, we appointed an animal welfare officer for our Life Science business, who is greatly involved in conducting audits and identifying potential animal welfare risks in our supply chain.

 Work with committees and associations

-As part of our efforts to improve animal welfare, we are involved in several organizations such as the European Federation of Pharmaceutical Industries and Associations (EFPIA), the German Association of Research-based Pharmaceutical Companies (vfa) and Interpharma, a federation of research-based pharmaceutical companies in Switzerland.
+As part of our efforts to improve animal welfare, we are involved in several organizations such as the European Federation of Pharmaceutical Industries and Associations (EFPIA), the German Association of Research-based Pharmaceutical Companies (vfa), and Interpharma, a federation of research-based pharmaceutical companies in Switzerland.
 Our Chief Animal Welfare Officer has an active role in various committees to advocate our position on animal welfare.
-In 2015, for instance, he chaired the IQ Consortium and currently represents EFPIA on the AAALAC International Board of Trustees, where he ensures adherence to European standards.
-Moreover, at the end of 2016 he was appointed to the Executive Committee of AAALAC International for a term of three years.
+Moreover, he represents EFPIA on the AAALAC International Board of Trustees, where he ensures adherence to European standards.
+At the end of 2016, he was appointed to the Executive Committee of AAALAC International for a term of three years.
+In addition to these positions, he is a member of the German Federal Animal Welfare Commission.

 Collaborating with partners and suppliers

-We perform the majority of animal studies ourselves and for the most part procure our lab animals from specialized animal breeders.
+We perform the majority of animal studies ourselves and for the most part procure our animals from specialized breeders or, in very few cases, from our own breeding colony.
 Sometimes, however, we also hire contract research organizations (CROs) to conduct animal research on our behalf.
 Furthermore, we work with both the private sector and academic institutions.
-When collaborating with such organizations, we expect them to adhere to the same high standards as we do, as set out in our Use, Care and Welfare of Laboratory Animals policy.
-We review compliance with this policy by performing regular audits.
+When collaborating with such organizations, we expect them to adhere to the same high standards as we do, as set out in our Use, Care and Welfare of Laboratory Animals Policy.
+We verify compliance with this policy through a risk-based qualification procedure and, where necessary, also conduct audits, generally every three years.
+In order to harmonize animal welfare efforts within our company, in 2017 we created a Group-wide standard entitled Housing and Husbandry Practices for Common Laboratory Animals, which also applies to our partners and vendors.

-We regularly provide training to all employees working with laboratory animals, thereby ensuring that animal studies are conducted according to the latest scientific standards and that animals receive the best care possible.
+We regularly train all employees who work with laboratory animals, thereby ensuring that animal studies are conducted according to the latest scientific standards and that animals receive the best care possible.
 The nature and scope of this training is based on national and international legislation, as well as local requirements.
-The respective regulatory authorities monitor our activities to ensure they are in compliance.
+The respective regulatory authorities monitor our activities to ensure compliance.
 In addition to this training, our employees regularly participate in external continuing education programs such as accredited laboratory animal science courses offered by the Federation of European Laboratory Animal Science Associations, the American Association for Laboratory Animal Science, the Society of Laboratory Animal Science, the Laboratory Animal Science Association, and the Interessengemeinschaft Tierpfleger (Community of Animal Caregivers).

-We actively support the development of alternative testing methods and their official recognition at an international level.
+Moreover, we actively support the development of alternative testing methods and their official recognition at an international level.
 There is a serious need for action here because animal research can only be truly reduced if a new methodology is internationally accepted.
-Without this global acceptance, both animal studies and alternative testing would have to be conducted in parallel when developing pharmaceuticals intended for worldwide distribution.
+Without this global recognition, both animal studies and alternative testing have to be conducted in parallel when developing pharmaceuticals intended for worldwide distribution.

 - 2014: The Hessian Animal Welfare Research Prize for Alternative Methods to Replace or Reduce Animal Testing